-UCAS, SLC, HESA, local government agencies and council authorities, community and residential groups, the Police, other Higher Education Providers, schools and colleges, accrediting bodies, Advance HE, Jisc, registration boards (such as the GMC and ARB) and other Prescribed Regulatory Statutory Bodies (PRSB’s), Research Councils, NHS Trusts, Northern Ireland Medical and Dental Training Agency (NIMDTA), Professional Schools Councils, Medical Schools Council Excluded Student Database, UKVI, local news outlets (for graduation), IT or software companies who process student data to provide university IT services, survey and consltancy services used to evaluate your student experience, funders or other national or foreign government agencies responsible for grants and scholarship, placement providers and organisations, other library services, accommodation providers, university occupational health services, chaplains, disability assessment services and third party service providers, debt recovery services, private landlords and their agents and the St John's Ambulance Service.
+UCAS, SLC, HESA, local government agencies and council authorities, community and residential groups, the Police, other Higher Education Providers, schools and colleges, accrediting bodies, INTO, Advance HE, Jisc, registration boards (such as the GMC and ARB) and other Prescribed Regulatory Statutory Bodies (PRSB’s), Research Councils, NHS Trusts, Northern Ireland Medical and Dental Training Agency (NIMDTA), Professional Schools Councils, Medical Schools Council Excluded Student Database, UKVI, local news outlets (for graduation), IT or software companies who process student data to provide university IT services, survey and consultancy services used to evaluate your student experience, funders or other national or foreign government agencies responsible for grants and scholarship, placement providers and organisations, other library services, accommodation providers, university occupational health services, chaplains, disability assessment services and third party service providers, debt recovery services, private landlords and their agents and the St John's Ambulance Service.

 DATA PROCESSING OUTSIDE EUROPE

 7. We use third party software providers, such as Mail Chimp, for the provision of some services that we offer.
 Some of these services are based in the United States of America.
 These services will only be used, outside of the EEA, when there is an Adequacy Decision in place and/or appropriate safeguards to protect any personal or sensitive data.